The Ultimate Guide to Conformal Coating

 You may be required to remove a conformal coating from the PCB to replace damaged components or other types of rework.
 The basic methods as cited by IPC are:

-- Solvent Removal – While most conformal coatings can be dissolved in solvent, you should make sure the solvent won’t damage parts or components.
+Solvent Removal – While most conformal coatings can be dissolved in solvent, you should make sure the specific solvent used will not damage parts or components.
 Acrylic is the fastest and easiest coating to remove with solvent.
 Silicone and urethane coatings will take more soak-time and will probably require brushing to fully remove the coating.
-Chemtronics offer Electro-Wash Two Step, which when heated, quickly removes acrylic, silicone and urethane coatings.
-CircuitWorks Conformal Coating Remover Pen is available to dissolve small areas of coating.
+Chemtronics offers Electro-Wash Two Step, which when heated, quickly removes acrylic, silicone, and urethane coatings.
+For projects that require more precision, CircuitWorks Conformal Coating Remover Pen is available to dissolve small areas of coating.

-- Microblasting – Micro blasting removes the conformal coating by using a concentrated mix of soft abrasive and compressed air to abrade the coating.
-The process can be used to remove small areas of the conformal coating.
+Microblasting – Micro blasting removes the conformal coating by using a concentrated mix of soft abrasive and compressed air to abrade the coating.
+This process can be used to remove small areas of the conformal coating.
 It is most commonly used when removing Parylene and epoxy coatings.

 What Type of Industry Certifications Are Available for Conformal Coatings?